vedal/show-and-tell/README.md

 - RNN hidden state size: `512` and `1024`
 - Learning rate: `1e-3`, with LR decay every 2000 batches

 Models were implemented in `Python` using the [PyTorch](http://pytorch.org) library.
-Models were trained locally and on rented AWS instances (both local and remote machines were equipped with GPUs).
+Models were trained either locally or on rented AWS instances (both using GPUs).

 #### Evaluation Methods
 Experiments were evaluated in a qualitative and quantitative manner.
-The qualitatitve evaluation was a subjective assessment of the coherence of the generated sequences and their relevance given the input image, and was done by us manually.
-The quantitative evaluation of captions compare the MSCOCO reference captions on the validation set with ours using the following metrics: `BLEU-1`, `BLEU-2`, `BLEU-3`, `BLEU-4`, `ROGUE-L`, `METEOR`, and `CIDEr`.
+The qualitative evaluation assessed the coherence of the generated sequences and their relevance given the input image, and was done by us manually.
+The quantitative evaluation enabled comparison of trained models with reference models from the authors.
+The following metrics were used: `BLEU-1`, `BLEU-2`, `BLEU-3`, `BLEU-4`, `ROGUE-L`, `METEOR`, and `CIDEr`.

 ### Results
 #### Quantitative